A Theory of Semantic Communication: Semantic Encoding

 \begin{thm}[The distortion-cost region of semantic encoding] Consider a semantic language $(\mathcal{W},\mathcal{S},\bm{P},\bm{Q})$, a semantic channel $\bm{C}$, a message cost function $\ell(s):\mathcal{S}\to\RR^+$, and a distortion measure $d(w,\hat{w}):\mathcal{W}\times\mathcal{W}\to\RR^+$.
 The boundary of the distortion-cost region of semantic encoding $R_{\text{enc}}$ is the piecewise linear connection of $\underline{T}+\overline{T}+2$ distortion-cost pairs $\left(L_{\underline{\bm{U}}^{(t)}},D_{\underline{\bm{U}}^{(t)},\bm{Q}} \right)$, $t=0,1,2,...,\underline{T}$ and $\left(L_{\overline{\bm{U}}^{(t)}},D_{\overline{\bm{U}}^{(t)},\bm{Q}} \right)$, $t=0,1,2,...,\overline{T}$, where $\left\{\underline{\bm{U}}^{(t)}:t=0,1,2,...,\underline{T}\right\}$ and $\left\{\overline{\bm{U}}^{(t)}:t=0,1,2,...,\overline{T}\right\}$ are deterministic semantic encoding schemes constructed in Algorithm~\ref{algo:region}. \end{thm}

 \begin{NewProof} See Appendix \ref{sec:AppC}. \end{NewProof}

 Theorem~\ref{thm:region} states that the boundary of the distortion-cost region of semantic encoding is piecewise linear.
 The vertices of the boundary can be achieved by the deterministic encoding schemes constructed in Algorithm~\ref{algo:region}.
-Any non-vertex point on the boundary can be achieved by a stochastic encoding scheme or the time-sharing of two deterministic encoding schemes associated with the two closest vertices.
+Any non-vertex point on the boundary can be achieved by a stochastic encoding scheme or the time-sharing\footnote{Time sharing means that the system alternates between two deterministic encoding schemes over separate time intervals within the same communication session.} of two deterministic encoding schemes associated with the two closest vertices.
 The distortion-cost function of semantic encoding $D^*_{\bm{U,Q}}(L)$ is also piecewise linear and can be characterized by $\left\{\underline{\bm{U}}^{(t)}:t=0,1,2,...,\underline{T}\right\}$.

 To conclude this section, we emphasize that the transmitter takes a proactive role in semantic communication, and hence, semantic encoding is often more efficient than semantic decoding as far as reducing distortion is concerned.
 In addition, the transmitter has the exact distribution of the intended meanings $p(w)$, while the receiver may only have an inaccurate prior $q(w)$.
 The semantic cost is fully determined by semantic encoding.